xDivisionByZerox/find-duplicate-images/README.md

   git clone https://github.com/xDivisionByZerox/find-duplicate-files.git
 ```

-Change the `pathToCheck` variable in [src/find-duplicate-files.ts](src/find-duplicate-files.ts) (line 4) to the absolute directory path you want to check for duplicate files.
-Please give the path **WITH** a trailing slash.
+Change the `config.pathToCheck` variable in [src/find-duplicate-files.ts](src/find-duplicate-files.ts) (line 8) to the absolute directory path you want to check for duplicate files.

 > ⚠ This is planed to be exported to a cli param or config file in the future.
 Heads up.